resa89/FakeGitHistory/readme.md

 # Generate Git History
-This is a skript to help you generate a git history for a untracked project.
+This is a skript to help you generate a git history for an untracked project.

 _Usecase_